armhzjz/poky-enhanced/README.md

 ```
 ./build_dockerImage.sh*
 ```
-That will build a container called `poky-enhanced:ubuntu18-04`.
+That will build an image called `poky-enhanced:ubuntu18-04`.

 ### Prerequisites